pareshraut/Langgraph-agents/README.md

 3. **Main config**
    Each workflow reads its routing, agents, and tool definitions from langgraph.json at the root—open it to tweak agent names, prompts, or turn on/off streaming.

+   Also be carefull to create the appropriate __init__.py file inside the respective agent directory like done in src/agent.

 4. **Launch LangGraph Dev Studio**